Profile of Hon Minister Dr Zweli Mkhize, Minister of Health

-Dr Zwelini Lawrence Mkhize currently serves as the Minister of Cooperative Governance and Traditional Affairs (Cogta), after his appointment into the portfolio on 26 February 2018.
+Dr Zwelini Lawrence Mkhize currently serves as the Minister of Health.
+He previously served s Minister of Cooperative Governance and Traditional Affairs (Cogta).

 He served as Chancellor of the University of KwaZulu-Natal from 2009 to 2017.